DexyStorm/RakuRaku-Automation/README.md

 There are two scripts: simple.py and complex.py<br>
 simple.py will only spam "enter" and try to turn auto-drive on.
 If a job gets picked in which auto-drive cannot be used, simple.py will wait until the job timer has run out and accept a new job, while complex.py tries to exit the current job and re-enter it.

+If you are unsure whether to use the simple or complex script, just use the simple script as it is much safer.

 # Requirements: